sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 When an email arrives in the monitored folder, the Glue42 Outlook Connector will try to map the email addresses to Outlook contacts, so [`sender`](../../../../reference/glue4office/latest/outlook/index.html#T42Email-sender), [`to`](../../../../reference/glue4office/latest/outlook/index.html#T42Email-to), [`cc`](../../../../reference/glue4office/latest/outlook/index.html#T42Email-cc) and [`bcc`](../../../../reference/glue4office/latest/outlook/index.html#T42Email-bcc) will contain instances of [`T42Contact`](../../../../reference/glue4office/latest/outlook/index.html#T42Contact).

 In addition, any attachments in the [`attachments`](../../../../reference/glue4office/latest/outlook/index.html#T42Email-attachments) property will be instances of [`T42Attachment`](../../../../reference/glue4office/latest/outlook/index.html#T42Attachment).
-Note that the data in the attachments can be quite large and is delivered to your application on demand.
+Note that the data in the attachments can be quite large and is delivered to your app on demand.
 If you need to get hold of the attachment data (encoded in Base64), you can call the [`getData()`](../../../../reference/glue4office/latest/outlook/index.html#Attachment-getData) method:

 ```javascript
 outlook.onEmailReceived(email => {